isomerpages/csc-corp/pages/terms-of-use.md

 <h4>Benefits</h4>
 <ol>
-<li>As a registered member of the CSC Website (“Website”), you will be entitled to use the following services as may be available from time to time:
+<li class="li-withalphabet-below"><p class="indent-alphabet">As a registered member of the CSC Website (“Website”), you will be entitled to use the following services as may be available from time to time:</p>
 	</li><ol class="alphabetical-orderedlist">
 	<li>check the application status of courses and events you applied for on your member profile page</li>
 		<li>register for courses and events online, quickly and conveniently</li>